EdwardMan917/matic-docs/docs/avail/architecture/avail-system-overview.md

 :::info Avail does not have an execution environment

-Avail does not run smart contracts but allows other chains to complete their transaction data available through Avail.
+Avail does not run smart contracts but allows other chains to make their transaction data available through Avail.
 These chains may implement their execution environments of any kind, EVM, Wasm, or anything else.